mwikstrom/paramodel/README.md

 - TODO: Add auto-mapping projection (disclosing all PII)

-- TODO: Continuation tokens must include version and timestamp and shall expire when too old (older than purge ttl) - or be renewed in case version is still not purged!
+- TODO: External continuation tokens (when there's a server) must include version and timestamp and shall expire when too old (older than purge ttl) - or be renewed in case version is still not purged!